Whiteleg shrimp: Distribution and habitat

+Taxonomy and systematics

+Peneus vannamei was described by Lee Boone in 1931 (using an alternate spelling of Penæus).
+She named it for Willard G. Van Name, who collected the type specimen from the market in Panama City.

+Isabel Pérez Farfante defined Litopenaeus in 1969, as one of four subgenera of Penaeus, the other three being Penaeus (nominate subgenus), Fenneropenaeus, and Melicertus.
+She designated Penaeus (Litopenaeus) vannamei as the type species.

+In 1997, Pérez Farfante and Brian Frederick Kensley proposed raising the subgenera, including Litopenaeus, to genus level.
+Authors accepting that change represent the species as Litopenaeus vannamei.

+In 2023, based on molecular phylogenetic analyses, Chan proposed a re-unification of Peneaus sensu lato, having eleven subgenera.
+Under this schema, the white-legged shrimp changes from Litopenaeus vannamei back to Penaeus (Litopenaeus) vannamei.

 Fishery and aquaculture

 During the 20th century, L.vannamei was an important species for Mexican inshore fishermen, as well as for trawlers further offshore.

 In the late 20th century, the wild fishery was overtaken by the development of aquaculture production; this began in 1973 in Florida using prawns captured in Panama, that were used in hatcheries for larvae production.

 In Latin America, the cultivation of L. vannamei expanded with improvements such as the availability of hatchery-produced larvae, advances in feed formulation, modernization of farming techniques, development of freezing facilities, and establishment of market distribution channels.
 From Mexico to Peru, most countries developed large production areas in the 70s and 80s.

 Ecuador has become one of the world’s leading producers of whiteleg shrimp.

 Around the beginning of the 21st century, Asia introduced this species in their aquaculture operations (changing from Penaeus monodon).

 China, Vietnam, India and others have become major packers as well.
 The packing of shrimp from aquaculture origin has surpassed the quantity of ocean caught wild shrimp in recent years.

 Both wild-caught and farmed shrimp are affected by environmental conditions and disease outbreaks.

 By 2004, the production of white shrimp had reached 1,116,000 metric tons, surpassing that of black tiger shrimp.
 According to statistics from the Food and Agriculture Organization (FAO), shrimp farming accounted for 18% of the total global aquaculture trade volume in 2018.
 In 2017, the global shrimp production was approximately 5,511,914 metric tons, with white shrimp accounting for 80% of the total production.

 Litopenaeus vannamei have been cultivated indoors through a recirculating aquaculture system in Downey, California.